cjus/node-neo4j-presentation/presentation/readme.md

 Think about any complex topic you've had to learn.
 Perhaps you began by reading introductory material that provided you a high-level overview.
 During that process, you were exposed to new terms and as you learned more about them you were able to associate characteristics or properties to those terms.
 As you continued learning, you were able to identify relationships allowing you to associate a topic to other topics you already understood.

 It turns out that our memories are a sort of graph database.
+In fact one way of improving memory is to create new links (or associations) to existing memories.

 Not only do our brains build graphs, we've thought machines to do so as well, using the science of machine learning.

 ## Graph databases

 This all brings us to Graph Databases - software tools for building and working with graphs.

-Rather than organize data as collections of tables, rows, and columns - or even as collections of documents - graph databases allow us to model data and relationships in ways that closely mirror how we naturally think about them.
+Rather than organize data as collections of tables, rows, and columns - or even as collections of documents - graph databases allow us to model data and relationships in the ways that closely mirror how we naturally think about them.

 Let's take a closer look.
 In this graph, we have nodes and links that both have associated properties.
 This type of graph is often referred to as a property graph.
 We have `age` and `interest` properties associated with each person, and we could have easily added other personal characteristics.
 In the links, we've associated information about when a relationship began.